What Is a Clinical Interview for a Job

 Structured Interviews

 Structured interviews use the same set of questions and criteria for each candidate.
-They are favored when employers need reliable, comparable data across candidates—especially for regulatory or accreditation purposes.
-Structured formats may include standardized clinical vignettes, scripted behavioral prompts, and scoring rubrics for responses.
+They are favoured when employers need reliable, comparable data across candidates—especially for regulatory or accreditation purposes.
+Structured formats may include standardised clinical vignettes, scripted behavioural prompts, and scoring rubrics for responses.

 Structured interviews are highly defensible and reduce interviewer bias, but they can feel rigid.
 Success in these formats comes from precise, reproducible demonstration of clinical reasoning and adherence to best-practice protocols.